Droughts and famines in Russia and the Soviet Union: 1920s

 The early 1920s saw a series of famines.
 The deadly Russian famine of 1921–1922 happened as a result of the ongoing civil war and garnered wide international attention, the most affected area being the Southeastern areas of European Russia (including the Volga region, especially the national republics of Idel-Ural, see 1921–22 famine in Tatarstan) and in Ukraine.
 An estimated 16 million people may have been affected.
 Fridtjof Nansen was honored with the 1922 Nobel Peace Prize, in part for his work as High Commissioner for Relief In Russia.
 Other organizations that helped to combat the Soviet famine were the International Save the Children Union and the International Committee of the Red Cross.

 After the outbreak of the Russian famine of 1921–1923, the European director of the American Relief Administration, Walter Lyman Brown, began negotiations with Soviet deputy People's Commissar for Foreign Affairs, Maxim Litvinov, in Riga, Latvia.
 An agreement was reached on August 21, 1921, and an additional implementation agreement was signed by Brown and People's Commissar for Foreign Trade Leonid Krasin on December 30, 1921.
 The U.S. Congress appropriated $20,000,000 for relief under the Russian Famine Relief Act of late 1921.
 At its peak, the ARA employed 300 Americans, more than 120,000 Russians and fed 10.5 million people daily.
 Its Russian operations were headed by Col. William N. Haskell.
 The Medical Division of the ARA functioned from November 1921 to June 1923 and helped overcome the typhus epidemic then ravaging Soviet Russia.
 The ARA's famine relief operations ran in parallel with much smaller Mennonite, Jewish and Quaker famine relief operations in Russia.
 The ARA's operations in Russia were shut down on June 15, 1923, after it was discovered that the Soviet Union had clandestinely renewed the export of grain to Europe.

 While the Moscow government recognized the famine in Russia, Soviet authorities paid little attention to the 1921–1923 famine in Ukraine.
 Moreover, Vladimir Lenin ordered the movement of trains full of grain from Ukraine to the Volga region, Moscow, and Petrograd, to combat starvation there; 1,127 trains were sent between fall 1921 and August 1922.

+The Western Entente blockade and wartime embargoes on Soviet Russia have also been identified as an contributing factor to the growth of famine.